Guiding Students through Histograms

 - Plot histograms by hand and using a spreadsheet

-- Identify a unimodal versus bimodal histogram and a left skew versus right skew histogram.
+- Identify a unimodal versus bimodal histogram and a left-skew versus right-skew histogram.

-- Often in math classes students are asked to generate points from a function in order to determine what a graph of that function looks like; plotting points from data (which rarely is a perfect function!) may be newer for them than we realize.
+- Often in math classes, students are asked to generate points from a function in order to determine what a graph of that function looks like; plotting points from data (which rarely is a perfect function!) may be newer for them than we realize.

-- These are generally never constructed by hand, so using software is imperative and can entail a first introduction to the basic software environment before even talking about histograms
+- These are generally never constructed by hand, so using software is imperative and can entail a first introduction to the basic software environment before even talking about histograms.

-- This maybe a completely new concept - while students may have seen them before, it's rare to have had histograms explained prior to this.
+- This may be a completely new concept.
+While students may have seen them before, it's rare to have had histograms explained prior to this.

 - Realize that when extracting information from histograms, students typically need to look for patterns on the y-axis and then pull out the bin value from the x-axis (the opposite order of operations typically asked of students when interpreting graphs)

 Although histograms are related to probability distributions, we do not include a strong or in-depth discussion of probability nor of the wide range of distribution types.
-We do briefly touch upon unimodal vs. bi-modal distributions and the role of skew and symmetry in normal distributions.
+We do briefly touch upon unimodal vs. bimodal distributions and the role of skew and symmetry in normal distributions.
 We have provided links to more in-depth discussions of different probability distributions.
 If the instructor desired to talk more about probability, we would recommend discussing how histograms can be transformed from counts to frequency of occurrence.
-This would also naturally segue into probability density functions and work well with the advanced section including cumulative distributions.
+This would also naturally segue into probability density functions and work well with the advanced section, including cumulative distributions.

 Likewise, we do not include a detailed discussion of graphing basics or definitions of basic statistics.
-Instructors may refer to the module Introductory Statistics for explanation of mean, median, and standard deviation and Basic Graphing Skills for a more generally discussion of plotting data.
+Instructors may refer to the module Introductory Statistics (opens in a new window) for explanation of mean, median, and standard deviation and Basic Graphing Skills(opens in a new window) for a more general discussion of plotting data.

-Instructor resources
+Instructor Resources

 Support for teaching this quantitative skill